 Cypress vs Cedar: Both are famous and popular.
 It is used for furniture, external, and construction applications.
 Both have their own characteristics.
-Therefore It is very difficult to say, which one is better?.
-It depends on your usage which wood is better for you?
+Therefore It is very difficult to say which one is better?

 Both kinds of wood have almost similar properties.
 There are many types of Cyprus and cedar.
 There are many types of cedar and several varieties of cypress tree species are available.
 So many times customers get confused about which cedar is real.
 Cyprus and Cedar both are evergreen conifers.